jwardsmith/Blue-Team-Scripts/Threat Hunting/Velociraptor Cheat Sheet.md

 })
 ```

+### Foreach Plugin Workers

-*Normally, foreach iterates over each row one at a time.
+Normally, foreach iterates over each row one at a time.
 The foreach() plugin also takes the workers parameter.
 If this is larger than 1, foreach() will use multiple threads.
-This allows us to parallelise the query.*
+This allows us to parallelise the query.

-- Use a foreach (JOIN) plugin (foreach on steroids) to search across two queries, and bring the results together (runs one query given by the rows arg, then for each row emitted, build a new scope in which to evaluate another query given by the query arg).
+- Use a foreach (JOIN) plugin (foreach on steroids) to search across two queries, and bring the results together

 ```
 SELECT * FROM foreach(row={